advancedresearch/path_semantics/sequences.md

 Notice that Avatar Logic is required to weaken IPL to PSI properly.

 Some theorems, such as the Implication Theorem or Creation Theorem, holds in PSL but are not provable in PSI without LEM (Law of Excluded Middle).
-This implies that PSI is the natural foundation of Path Semantics.
+Since e.g. the Creation Theorem is absurd, this implies that PSI is the natural foundation of Path Semantics.

 Papers: